 Students who do not opt for continuous assessment will be offered an evaluation procedure that allows them to reach the highest grade.
-This procedure will consist of a final exam (whose date is set by the Management of the Center), in which all the contents developed in the subject will be evaluated, both in the theory classes and in the practical classes.
+This procedure will consist of a final exam (whose date is set by the governing bodies of Escola de Enxenería Industrial), in which all the contents developed in the subject will be evaluated, both in the theory classes and in the practical classes.

 This final exam will consist of two parts: a theory test in a test-type format, which will represent 30% of the final grade, and another part of practice, which will be the remaining 70%, and which will consist of a series of exercises to be developed.
-It is an essential condition to pass the subject to obtain a minimum score of 5 out of 10 (Approved) in the test type test.
-In case of not passing the test type test, the final grade of the student will be the one obtained in said test evaluated on 3.
+It is an essential condition to pass the course to obtain a minimum score of 5 out of 10 in the test.
+In case of not passing the test, the final grade of the student will be the one obtained in said test evaluated on 3.

-Only those students who do not perform any of the assessment tests included in this teaching guide will be considered "not submitted".
-Specifically, for those students who take the first test type test but then do not take the second test type test and do not show up for the final exam, their grade in the subject will be the grade obtained in the first test type test evaluated on 3.
+Only those students who do not perform any of the assessment tests included in this teaching guide will be considered not submitted.
+Specifically, for those students who take the first test but then do not take the second test and do not take the final exam, their grade in the course will be the grade obtained in the first test evaluated on 3.

-4. About the July call
+4. About the non ordinary exam in July

-The call for recovery (July) will consist of a final exam that will be 100% of the final grade and in which all the contents developed in the subject will be evaluated, both in the theory classes and in the practical classes.
+The non ordinary exam in July will consist of a final exam that will be 100% of the final grade and in which all the contents developed in the course will be evaluated, both in the theory classes and in the practical classes.

 This exam will consist of two parts: a theory test in test format, which will mean 30% of the final grade, and another practice, which will be the remaining 70%, and which will consist of a series of exercises to be developed.
-It is an essential condition to pass the subject to obtain a minimum score of 5 out of 10 (Approved) in the test type test.
-In case of not passing the test type test, the final grade of the student will be the one obtained in said test evaluated on 3.
+It is an essential condition to pass the course to obtain a minimum score of 5 out of 10 (Approved) in the test.
+In case of not passing the test, the final grade of the student will be the one obtained in said test evaluated on 3.